 Welcome to the Robert E. King Elementary Clinic.
-The clinic is staffed by Bernadette Kingsley, RN, MPH, School Nurse and Janet Perez, Nursing Assistant.
+The clinic is staffed by Bernadette Kingsley, RN, MPH, School Nurse and Maria Luna, CNA.
 The clinic hours are from 8:00am to 4:00pm.
 We strive to support our students to achieve an optimal level of wellness so that they can participate successfully in all aspects of our academic setting.

 Screening: We conduct Vision and Hearing Screenings for all students in grade PK, K, 1, 3 and 5.
 We also conduct screening for Risk Assessment for Type II Diabetes and height and weight in grade 3.
 If there is a concern as a result of any of these screenings, the school nurse will contact you.

 Clothing: All students in all grades should have a change of clothing in their backpacks all the time (please seen Student Handbook, page 17).
 We are not able to always provide a change of clothing.
 The student will be more comfortable changing into their own clothing.
 Also a child cannot be left in the clinic waiting for clothing from their home if they have soiled themselves.
 It is embarrassing for them and they miss valuable instruction time.